The opportunity for contactless in the UK

 2. Contactless is a secure way to pay

 Visa rigorously monitors payments fraud across the world and contactless remains one of the most secure ways to pay, with one of the lowest fraud rates of any type of payment.
-Despite the contactless limit rising by 50% last year, there has been no rise in fraud rates3 with the European contactless fraud rate remaining below 0.01%.4 Furthermore, other countries, such as Australia, Singapore and Canada have successfully increased limits to over £100, with fraud remaining low.5
+Despite the contactless limit rising by 50% last year, there has been no rise in fraud rates3 with the European contactless fraud rate remaining below 0.01%.4 Furthermore, other countries, such as Australia, Singapore and Canada have successfully increased limits to over £100 without seeing an increase in fraud rates.5

 Contactless fraud can only be attempted physically using a lost or stolen card.
 Regardless of the contactless limit, all transactions are subject to sophisticated real-time analysis when they are approved, and banks can block them or request a PIN to authorise the transaction in case of suspicious activity.